Google 18W USB-C Power Adapter - Among the longest recommended USB-C chargers still on the market

 The biggest selling point for this charger is Google’s reputation behind it.
 So a fake may offer the same specs.
 And may even perform as well without problems.
 But if you were looking for Google it was for peace of mind.
 And an unknown quality copy won’t give that to you.

 The Google Pixel was an early entry into USB PD supporting phones.
-Its charger provided a much better option for the then new Nintendo Switch.
-Apple and Samsung chargers under powered the Switch.
+Its charger provided a much better option for the then-new Nintendo Switch.
+Apple and Samsung chargers underpowered the Switch.
 But Google’s charged it while you played in handheld mode.
-And was a trusted brand.
+And as a trusted brand.

 Given the options available today the Google charger may not be worth the extra cost and effort.
 But for a USB PD phone, handheld Switch, or 18W USB-C power bank it still performs as well as the latest options.

 Google has U.S. based support.
 But it is largely web-based, with no direct contact information given.
 If you have an immediate problem consider a store return.
 Otherwise, Google does warranty and support their products.
 You just have to get through their online forms, first.

 The Google 18W USB-C Power Adapter is a solid USB-C PD charger.
 While designed for the Google Pixel it followed USB-C specs.
 So it works great with an iPhone, Nintendo Switch, or another small USB-C device.
 Its high price isn’t too bad when you account for the cost of a USB-C cable.
 But today there are a lot of other options also worth looking at.